 Artificial Intelligence (AI) and Machine Learning leveraging on big-data and data analytics, to improve manufacturing efficiency.

 large frames and advanced packaging TQFP and FC BGA for automotive application.

+Advanced System-in-Package engineering, manufacturing and test in Europe allowing the production of requested payload and terminal key components.

+Development and manufacturing of the newest generation of SiC semiconductors

+Research on the integration of SiC semiconductor devices into a new, highly innovative electric vehicle (“EV”) power core ecosystem focused first on the automotive industry

+Improvement of performance of SiC semiconductors in other applications to create wider acceptance of SiC technology

+Optimization of efficiency of SiC semiconductors and electrical, thermal, magnetic and mechanical optimization to achieve max. cost efficiency

 Necessary analogy semiconductor components to test and develop upcoming communication components and equipment

-Software and systems exploiting the benefits of above microelectronics hardware (design of AI devices, neuromorphic algorithms, learning processes for neural networks, high-level system models, interfaces, compilers/assemblers)
+Software and systems exploiting the benefits of above microelectronics hardware (design of AI devices, neuromorphic algorithms, learning processes for neural networks, high-level system models, interfaces, compilers/assemblers, systems software for configuration and use of microelectronics for safe and secure systems)

 Virtualized network functions development